 Antibiotics for kidney infections.

 Antibiotics are the first treatment for kidney infections.
-The medications that will be used and for how long will depend on your health status and the type of bacteria found in your urine tests.
+The medications used and how long will depend on your health status and the type of bacteria found in your urine tests.

 Hospitalization for severe renal infections.

-For a serious kidney infection, the doctor can admit you to the hospital.
+For severe kidney infections, the doctor can admit you to the hospital.
 Treatment may include antibiotics that are given intravenously.